Team ADAB uses green initiatives to beat the heat

 |0

-This work, Team ADAB uses green initiatives to beat the heat [Image 2 of 2], by TSgt Charles Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team ADAB uses green initiatives to beat the heat, by TSgt Charles Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT